trev155/nlp_fun/README.md

 I separate comments based on if they have positive or negative sentiment.
 Then, I generate a wordcloud for all the positive comments, and a wordcloud for all the negative comments.

-`python main/sentiments.py -i output/preprocUS.json -o output/wordcloudsUS -s US -c 25`
+`python3 main/sentiments.py -i output/preprocUS.json -o output/wordcloudsUS -s US -c 25`

 ## TODOs
-- adjust wordcloud settings - show less words, make it a bit more legible
 - ability to wordcloud on a specific video
 - more complex analytics, eg) get the top 10 comments (in terms of likes/dislikes ratio) for each of the top 10 videos for a specific category, and make a wordcloud for these comments